 Your motorhome may be equipped with a SiriusXM[®] satellite radio receiver that plays through your radio.
+A subscription to SiriusXM[®] is required to use.

 See the receiver manufacturer's information in your InfoCase for programming and operating instructions.

 USB

 Your motorhome is equipped with a USB connection to connect items such as memory sticks, MP3 players, digital cameras, smartphones, etc.